nobledm/loaner-form-tut/site/content/step/calling-the-camera.md

 Once you hit the big checkmark and come back to your form you should see the *headshot* ImageView populate with your photo.
 But can we find it in our files?
 Let's go see!
 Go back into the phone settings and find something for *Storage*.
 Select the **Internal Shared Storage** and go to *Other* and Explore.

 You should be brought to an Android SDK screen with a buncha folders.
 Select **Android** -> **data** -> then find the package name for your project and select that.
-Then it should just be a couple more folders under you find it!
+Then it should just be a couple more single folders until you find it!

 ## Camera Intent Done